Deepen your engagement and experience of Yoga through chanting

 There is no requirement to be able to begin the program.

-In our tradition, just as being able to breathe is the only requirement for anyone to be able to practice āsanā–prāṇāyāma, anyone who can speak can learn and chant Veda Mantras.
+In our tradition, just as being able to breathe is the only requirement for anyone to be able to practice āsanā–prāṇāyāma, anyone who can speak can learn and chant mantras.
 Technically, even those who cannot speak can learn and chant them in the mind.

 However, the teaching approach and pace will vary depending on the students’ ability to listen to & repeat basic musical notes, and pronounce Sanskrit sounds, and hence they will be grouped accordingly.